Sbotga/info/en/COMMANDS.md

     - `[difficulty]`: View progress of this difficulty.
       - Optional, defaults to Master.
     - `[region]`: What linked account to view (eg. EN account progress)
-      - Optional, defaults to EN.
+      - Optional, defaults to your default region (EN if not set).
     - `[private]`: Whether to hide your PJSK name and ID, replacing it with your Discord name.
       - Optional, defaults to False.
 - `/song progress <song> [region]` - View the progress of a specific PJSK song.
     - `<song>`: What song to view progress of.
       - Mandatory.
     - `[region]`: What linked account to view (eg. EN account song progress)
-      - Optional, defaults to EN.
+      - Optional, defaults to your default region (EN if not set).
 - `/song difficulty <level>` - View all songs of a specified level.
     - `<level>`: What level to view songs of.
       - Mandatory.